jaegertracing/jaeger-clickhouse/README.md

 ### Custom database

-You need to specify connection options in config.yaml file, then you can run
+You need to specify connection options in `config.yaml`, then you can run

 ```bash
 make build